samsung-cnct/kraken-lib/README.md

 ## Variables setup

-Create a terraform.tfvars file under terraform/<cluster type> folder.
-For example, if you will be working with aws, use terraform/aws/terraform.tfvars
+Create a terraform.tfvars file under the `kraken` folder.

 File contents should be vairable pairs: